-b.
 Activating various resources

-- The time to activate the resources necessary for operating an application. - The file system recovery, transfer of data in disks, and transfer of IP addresses are performed. - The resources can be activated in a few seconds in ordinary settings, but the required time changes depending on the type and the number of resources registered to the failover group.
+- The time to activate the resources necessary for operating an application. - The resources can be activated in a few seconds in ordinary settings, but the required time changes depending on the type and the number of resources registered to the failover group.
 For more information, refer to the "Installation and Configuration Guide".

-c.
-Start script execution time
+• Start script execution time